borisyurkevich/borisy.net/about.md

 # About.

-Welcome to Cocoa Switch blog.
-I feel passionate about Open Web and independent content creation.
-This blog fulfilling my desire to write and share my opinion with others.
+Welcome to Cocoa Switch, blog about software, technology and games.
+Trying to focus on things which is not told anywhere else.
+Also posting photos which I used to post to Instagram.

-I am software engineer living in London, writing about software, technology and, sometimes, games.
+I am software engineer living in London with my wife and son.

-Focus of this blog is expressing my thoughts and feelings about things which I want to share.
-I am trying to focus on something which has not been told before, things which is missed or not noticed.

-Although I am posting links here, I don't want this blog to be a link blog and when posting a link there's something I would like to add.
+Although I am posting links here, I don't want this to be a link blog and when posting a link, there's something I would like to add.

-I am not writing regularly and not covering news because there's writers who can do it much better.
+Not writing regularly and not covering news because there's writers who can do it much better.

 ## You Also May Like.